Rochelle spends as much time in the kitchen as she does at a keyboard. It's no surprise that cooking and food are favorite article subjects.

 Often, it can be a matter of replacing what you had with something very similar, but you may be more satisfied with your new appliance if you explore all of the available possibilities.

 Repair or Replace?

-It is possible to have a serious, expensive failure, even if the lights and fan are still working.
+However, it is possible to have a serious, expensive failure even if the lights and fan are still working.

 Before shopping, you need to consider your likes and dislikes, your needs and your wants, as well as your budget.

 What You Need to Consider:

 - Size of Inside Space: Know the cubic ft. measurement of your current refrigerator interior.
 It is usually printed on a label inside or on the back of the fridge.
 Decide if you could live with a slightly smaller capacity or if you really need more cold storage space.
 This is very individual depending on family size and how often you shop.